Sheira & Loli's Dittydoodle Works: Merchandise

-Merchandise has been released for the show, including t-shirts, plush dolls of Sheira and Loli and The Funkins, tattoos, DVDs, CDs, paperback books, and activity books.
-Prior to the series start, in late 2000, when the duo was first featured on WLIW, a VHS was released based on all the music videos that were shown in between the children's programs.
+Merchandise has been released for the show, including t-shirts, plush dolls of Sheira and Loli and The Funkins, tattoos, DVDs, CDs, paperback books and activity books.
+Prior to the series start, in late 2000, when the duo was first featured on WLIW, a VHS was released based on all music videos that were shown in between the children's programs.